-If you can’t qualify for a personal loan with Avant, you can try to get a personal loan with a co-signer.
+If you can’t qualify for a personal loan by yourself you can try to get a personal loan with a co-signer.
 Another option is to look at secured personal loans, where you pledge an asset as collateral to guarantee the loan.

 Federal programs for home improvement loans

 A Title I loan is a home improvement loan up to $25,000 made by a HUD-authorized lender.
 You don’t need any equity in your home to qualify for the loan.
 The lender will base the loan’s interest rate on your creditworthiness, and repayment terms are as long as 20 years.
 You can use a Title I loan to upgrade your home and make it more livable, but not for luxury items, such as swimming pools.